openstack/python-manilaclient/doc/source/contributor/functional-tests.rst

     MANILA_OPTGROUP_adminnet_standalone_network_plugin_allowed_ip_ranges=11.0.0.10-11.0.0.19,11.0.0.30-11.0.0.39,11.0.0.50-11.0.0.199
     MANILA_OPTGROUP_adminnet_network_plugin_ipv4_enabled=True

-In this example we enable manila with the DummyDriver.

 Configuration
 -------------

-The functional tests require a couple of configuration files, so you will need to generate them yourself.
+The functional tests require a couple of configuration files, so you will need to generate them before running the tests.

-For devstack
+For DevStack
 ^^^^^^^^^^^^

-If you are using devstack, you can run the following script
+On your DevStack machine, you can run the following script.
+It assumes that ``devstack`` is cloned onto your base folder.

 .. code-block:: console

-    export HOME=${LOCAL:-/home/<user>}
-    export DEST=${DEST:-/opt/stack}
+    DEST=${DEST:-/opt/stack}
-    export MANILACLIENT_DIR=${MANILACLIENT_DIR:-$DEST/python-manilaclient}
+    MANILACLIENT_DIR=${MANILACLIENT_DIR:-$DEST/python-manilaclient}
-    export MANILACLIENT_CONF="$MANILACLIENT_DIR/etc/manilaclient/manilaclient.conf"
+    MANILACLIENT_CONF="$MANILACLIENT_DIR/etc/manilaclient/manilaclient.conf"
     # Go to the manilaclient dir
     cd $MANILACLIENT_DIR
     # Give permissions